Imperite/Rubik-s-Cube/README.md

     Feasibility:
         Takes 1 byte per cube in full 3x3x3, so 27 bytes? > **MUCH BETTER THAN 48**
         if store 2 arrays (one of sides and one of corners), could get down to just 20 bytes (excluding 2ish bytes for storing struct in)

+# Original Goals:
+Side note: here are a couple of optimizations I plan to do after the final deadline:
+1. Change all rubik's simulation functions to work on the compressed state instead of the struct. this will be even harder to understand, but will minimize the amount of space free/alloced at once (maybe also switch to using only chars, no ints? no need in compressed-only to keep color_to_char or color enums)
+2. Similarly, if I switch from a arraylist to a radix tree for storing the different checked states, it should work out much more effieciently in the long run. -- Prob will implement as a multi-nided tree, and either dynamically resize the child pointers or (more likely) just declare a 6-lebgth array?
+3. Rewrite the print_cube function; it's pretty repetitive right now, and could use with a little abstraction to make it work
+4. Find a way to determine if the route taken to get to this cube is the simplest/compress moves after finding the solution.
+5. AFter all that, I'd love to work on making a simple way of plugging in the current state of the cube -- you currently would have to manually encode it in, but I'd love to change that.
+6. Finally, I'd love to create a gui for this. so that instead of using text to communicate the solution, I can visually show someone what moves to do.
+7. also, Compressing the cube down from a char per side to 3 bytes per side would mean a reduction from 50 bytes per state to 30, so could be worth it if running into space issues (but adds a lot to time cost -- now have to isloate each face for operations, making rotations even harder?)